sathvikacharyaa/sirilastro/README.md

-# sirilastro
+# Siril Astrophotography Image Stacking Guide
- About This repository provides a concise guide on astrophotography image stacking using Siril, covering the entire workflow from setup to final processing.
-Ideal for beginners and experienced users alike.
+This repository offers a comprehensive guide on astrophotography image stacking using Siril.
+It covers the complete workflow, from the initial setup to the final stages of processing, making it accessible for both beginners.
+The guide breaks down each step in detail, ensuring clarity for those new to image stacking while also including tips and insights that experienced users will find valuable.
+Whether you’re capturing the night sky with a telescope or refining your image processing skills, this guide will help you achieve high-quality, polished astrophotography results.